Can a social media post be a crime?

 Free Speach, Social Media, and Criminal Charges

 As far back as 1964, in the case of New York Times v Sullivan the United States Supreme Court addressed the issue of free speech and debate of public issues.
-The Court said, “We consider this case against the background of a profound national commitment to the principle that debate on public issues should be uninhibited, robust and wide-open.”
+The Court said, “We consider this case against the background of a profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open.”
 The Justices of that time had no idea exactly how uninhibited expression would get with the advent of the Internet.
+The question facing courts today is whether a social media post can be a crime.

 The United States Supreme Court has already been clear that the 1st Amendment does not permit the government to punish all threats made in the media or the “public square.”
 There must be actual threats and not just political rhetoric or vehement and caustic attacks.
 A genuine threat has been defined as “those statements where the speaker means to communicate a serious expression of an intent to commit an act of unlawful violence to a particular individual or group of individuals.”

-Elonis v United States is a hugely important case in this age of social media in that it will clarify what it means to communicate when speaking in terms of violence on the Internet, and also what constitutes intent to commit the crime of making an illegal threat.
+Elonis v United States is a hugely important case in this age of social media in that it will clarify what it means to communicate when speaking in terms of violence on the Internet, and also what constitutes intent to commit the crime of making an illegal threat in a social media post.
+Depending on the facts of a case, top criminal defense lawyers work to defend their clients based on facts and the law.
+In these cases, persuading a judge that a social media post is not a threat can be key to getting charges dismissed.

 Your Mother Was Right – be careful what you post online.

 Social media is fun and a great way to keep in touch with your family and friends.
-There is the ability to share pretty much everything that you are involved in and your feelings about things going on in your life.
+There is the ability to share everything you are involved in and your feelings about things going on in your life.
 However, there is a dark side to social media.
 Is this potentially dangerous?
 Yes.
-Posting to much information can result in being subjected to online predators.
+Posting too much information can result in being subjected to online predators.
 Posting party pictures or nude photographs can be hugely embarrassing or result in not getting, or losing, a job or custody of children, among other things.
-Can it result in criminal charges?
+Can a social media post constitute a crime?
 At this point, there is no definitive answer.
 Your mother was right.
 If you think a posting is questionable – it probably can result in a criminal investigation, and you should perhaps not post it.

 Michigan Criminal Defense Lawyers Who Routinely Defend Internet Related Criminal Allegations